A Brief History

 Governments all over the globe keep secrets from their own people, and the US is no different.
 The FOIA was supposed to at least partially change that, but it seems it keeps getting watered down.
 Even as this article is written, another bill with more modifications is before congress, supposedly to enhance public access to information.

-Should government business be secret, or should the people have a right to know what the feds are up to?
-Let us know what you think.
+Question for students (and subscribers): Should government business be secret, or should the people have a right to know what the feds are up to?
+Let us know what you think in the comments section below this article.

 For more information on this topic, please see…